Financial help for Apprentices

 If your apprenticeship is cancelled but you still want to complete your trade, you can continue training until you complete your qualification or find a new employer.
 The government will subsidise the training.
 You will need to continue to pay tuition fees.

-Need an Apprentice website.
 Registering may assist you to get a job and finish your apprenticeship.
+To register your interest in getting another apprenticeship, see:

 If you do not recommence your apprenticeship, your qualification will not include the words ‘achieved through Australian Apprenticeship arrangements’.
 These words are only included on a certificate issued to someone who has completed their training whilst in an apprenticeship.